We asked the experts how to look and sound better on video - CNN Underscored

 - Best budget webcam: Microsoft LifeCam HD ($26.74, originally $39.95; amazon.com)

-But if you truly want to look your best on video calls, we recommend springing for a standalone webcam.
-These cameras offer much better quality than what’s built into your laptop, and can be mounted anywhere — including on top of your monitor or on a tripod — to help you find a clear, natural angle.
-The Logitech C920S is the best webcam we tested thanks to its excellent picture quality and ease of use, but the Microsoft LifeCam HD also gets the job done if you’re on a budget.
+But if you truly want to look your best on video calls, we recommend springing for a stand-alone webcam.
+These cameras offer much better quality than what’s built into your laptop and can be mounted anywhere — including on top of your monitor or on a tripod — to help you find a clear, natural angle.
+The Logitech C920S is the best webcam we tested, thanks to its excellent picture quality and ease of use, but the Microsoft LifeCam HD also gets the job done if you’re on a budget.

-Keep yourself well-lit
+Keep yourself well lit

 Whether you’re using your laptop’s camera or a separate webcam, good lighting is what will really help you be seen clearly during an important meeting or broadcast.
-If your work area has windows, sit facing them if possible — this will allow the natural light to shine directly on you and make you look bright and true-to-life.
+If your work area has windows, sit facing them if possible — this will allow the natural light to shine directly on you and make you look bright and true to life.

 If you don’t have access to natural lighting, a cheap ring light will solve that problem in a snap.
 Made popular by content creators, these circular lights are compact enough to fit on most desks with ease, and many of them can even be attached to your phone for those taking video calls from their mobile device.

-- Best ring light: Emart 10-inch Selfie Ring Light ($19.99, originally $29.99; amazon.com)
+- Best ring light: Emart 10-Inch Selfie Ring Light ($19.99, originally $29.99; amazon.com)

-The Emart 10-inch Selfie Ring Light is the best ring light we tested, with good lighting quality and a highly adjustable tripod that can extend up to 50 inches.
-And if you need something more compact, the Whellen Selfie Ring Light is our favorite portable option thanks to its multiple lighting settings and ability to fit easily into a pocket or purse.
+The Emart 10-Inch Selfie Ring Light is the best ring light we tested, with good lighting quality and a highly adjustable tripod that can extend up to 50 inches.
+And if you need something more compact, the Whellen Selfie Ring Light is our favorite portable option, thanks to its multiple lighting settings and ability to fit easily into a pocket or purse.

-“As long as you light yourself properly, you can make a cheap camera look so much better,” said Correy “MC Fixer” Spearman, a content creator on Twitch and YouTube.
+“As long as you light yourself properly, you can make a cheap camera look so much better,” says Correy “MC Fixer” Spearman, a content creator on Twitch and YouTube.
 “You do not need to go and spend crazy money.
 Just light a camera properly and you’ll do well.”

 Use a good microphone — and place it properly